Ikken9/Zettelkasten/Computing/Software Engineering/Architectural Patterns.md

 One of the key benefits of this architecture pattern is how it manages operations, such as change, addition, deletion, or relocation, related to objects in a dynamic manner.
 Lastly, this architecture pattern separates all communication-related code into layers from the application, allowing applications to run on distributed or single computers.
 Because of such advantages, broker architecture has been prevalent.

+## Backends For Frontends
+Create separate backend services to be consumed by specific frontend applications or interfaces.
+This pattern is useful when you want to avoid customizing a single backend for multiple interfaces.
+This pattern was first described by Sam Newman.
+#### Context
+An application may initially be targeted at a desktop web UI.
+Typically, a backend service is developed in parallel that provides the features needed for that UI.
+As the application's user base grows, a mobile application is developed that must interact with the same backend.
+The backend service becomes a general-purpose backend, serving the requirements of both the desktop and mobile interfaces.

+But the capabilities of a mobile device differ significantly from a desktop browser, in terms of screen size, performance, and display limitations.
+As a result, the requirements for a mobile application backend differ from the desktop web UI.

+These differences result in competing requirements for the backend.

+#### Solution
+Create one backend per user interface.
+Fine-tune the behavior and performance of each backend to best match the needs of the frontend environment, without worrying about affecting other frontend experiences.

+## BFF vs API Gateway
+BFF Layer is basically an orchestrator layer which is also called as **Backend for frontend**.
+When an orchestrator layer includes aggregation, computation, composition of some data then it’s more than a simple API gateway.

+BFF is mostly used to support its client request with one-size-fit all API

+While an [[API Gateway]] is a single point of entry into the system for all clients, a **BFF is only responsible for a single type of client**.
+Let’s assume your system has two (typical) clients: A Single Page Application (SPA) and a mobile client (Android, iOS).
+In this case, each client would get its own API Gateway, which would therefore be a _BFF_.
+In other words, an **API gateway is a single point of entry for all clients fetching data from the system, while a** **backend-for-frontend (BFF) is tailored to a specific frontend** — typically with multiple BFFs corresponding to multiple frontends.

 ## What is the difference between tiers and layers?
 #### Layer
 **The term layer refers to a logical separation of code.** In other words, it’s a coherent set of related functionality.